ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - `FastBreak` doesn't work (Looking into it)
 - Reach is limited to 6 (same as killaura) due to Vector's goofy ahh anticheat.
 - linking to killaura sometimes in the air hits will not register (however, (this is a miniblox anticheat problem - thanks vector) and not our client))
-- Scaffold works 99% of the time, but sometimes you can get voided because of their new AntiLegit-I mean anticheat (again another vector issue)
+- Scaffold works 99% of the time, but sometimes you can get voided because of their new AntiLegit-I mean anticheat (again this is another vector issue 🥀)

 ## Changelog